Purpose Storytelling: A blueprint for building a connection between your audience and your brand

 People want purpose.
 They want to feel connected to a greater goal or movement, and they want to support brands who are using their resources to make a positive social impact.
 Don’t believe us?
 There’s data to back this up.

 What is your “purpose”?
 Purpose means having a goal beyond the financial benefit of your company.
 Purpose means doing work to benefit the greater human enterprise, and the health of people’s minds, bodies, and work environments.
-A purpose is more than just a mission statement, it’s a specific social or environment impact that is central to your product or service.
+A purpose is more than just a mission statement, it’s a specific social or environmental impact that is central to your product or service.

 So what is purpose storytelling?